blackdataca/My-Radio-App/ico.md

 Fill in and submit the Express of Interest form anytime before 2018-02-14.
 (ICO may close early if all lots are sold.)

 #### Step 2
 We will email you instructions for funding.
-You verify the email with your random word.
+You verify the email by your random word.

 #### Step 3
 You send funds before ICO round closes.